Cyclenerd/google-cloud-server-on-demand/README.md

 5. Terraform creates the infrastructure
 	* Static public IP is registered
 	* DNS entry is created
-	* VM with SSD disk and operating system is created
+	* VM with disk and operating system is created
+	* Custom OS image is used
 	* Cloud Scheduler to destroy infrastructure is scheduled
 	* Terraform state is stored in a Google Cloud Storage bucket
 6. Ansible takes care of configuring the operating system
 	* Set up user (username and password)
-	* Configure SSH
-	* Install web server

 ### Machine configuration